 After finishing The Great Escape last September, I realised it was time for a break.
 Time to get my chronic sinusitis sorted out, time to slow down a bit, time for some physical and mental recovery.
-But why did I participate once again in that edition of the Great Escape in the first place?
+But why in the first place would I participate in that particular edition of the Great Escape once again?
 Well, that is because there’s something called the Legends Slam.
-A couple of days before, I could not decide yet if I would go for another round or not.
+A couple of days before, I could not decide if I would go for another round or not.
+Not yet.
 So… I ran 100 miles to make sure I had some time left to decide until December.

 What the Legends Slam means, is beautifully depicted in a recently released 1h23′ documentary.
 Created by a Dutch couple, Astrid and Joost.
 During the 2017-2018 season, they diligently followed 5 runners throughout the 4 races of the first ever Legends Slam.